Mission statement

-Our aims are threefold: (1) to provide free high-quality, evidence-based developmental learning tools to individual K-12 educators, (2) to advance this work by offering related research and assessment services to clients in the private and public sectors, and (3) to build knowledge about learning and its role in the future of society.
+Our aims are threefold: (1) to provide free high-quality, evidence-based learning tools to individual K-12 educators, (2) to advance this work by offering related research and assessment services to clients in the private and public sectors, and (3) to build knowledge about learning and its role in the future of society.

 Lectica employs a research methodology called developmental maieutics, which is grounded in over 100 years of cognitive-developmental theory and research—most recently, Harvard professor Kurt Fischer's Dynamic Skill Theory.
 The methods of developmental maieutics are employed to document how people learn specific concepts and skills over time.
-The results inform the design of a new form of standardized assessment—the Lectical Assessment—that both evaluates and supports learning.
+The results informed the design of a new form of standardized assessment—the Lectical Assessment—that both evaluates and supports learning.
 Unlike conventional standardized assessments, which primarily compare and classify learners, Lectical Assessments help educators determine what individual students are most likely to benefit from learning next.

 Lectica, Inc. is a 501(c)3 nonprofit registered in the state of Massachusetts.